terracenter/gentoo_install/README.md

 ### Mount the new filesystems

-With our logica volumes created and our partitions ready, let's mount our partitions to start building our Gentoo system:
+With our logical volumes created and our partitions ready, let's mount our partitions to start building our Gentoo system:

 ```shell
 mkdir /mnt/gentoo